PunGrumpy/machine-learning-python/.github/ISSUE_TEMPLATE.md

 ---
-title: Someone just pushed
+title: Model training failed
+labels: bug
 assignees: PunGrumpy
-labels: bug
 ---

-Someone just pushed, oh no!
-Here's who did it: {{ payload.sender.login }}.
+The model training action failed.
+Please see the logs for more information.